What is the Fourier Transform of a Spatial Point Process?: Distributional Properties of Bilinear Spectral Estimators

-Let us write down what grid we get large sample unbiasesness for, customarily called the \emph{Fourier grid}, and this is useful when the observational domain $B$ is a box. \begin{Definition} The Fourier wave number grid for a point process observed on a cuboid domain $B_\square(\bm{l})$ corresponds to the points
+Let us write down what grid we get large sample unbiasedness for, customarily called the \emph{Fourier grid}, and this is useful when the observational domain $B$ is a box. \begin{Definition} The Fourier wavenumber grid for a point process observed on a cuboid domain $B_\square(\bm{l})$ corresponds to the points

-\end{Definition} Note that the physical units of the wave number elements is per unit length, such as $m^{-1}$.
-Referring to Lemma~\ref{lemma1} we see that using this grid both removes any asymptotic bias at low wave numbers, but also gives us a sampling of the wave numbers that approximately leads to independent periodogram ordinates, rather like in the random field case.
-Note that the centering of the box $B_\square$ at zero, e.g. requiring the box to take the form
+\end{Definition} Note that the physical units of the wavenumber elements is per unit length, such as $m^{-1}$.
+Referring to Lemma~\ref{lemma1} we see that the zero wavenumber, or taper $h_0$ related bias term $T(B,\freq)$, vanishes using this grid not only removing any asymptotic bias at low wavenumbers, but also giving us a sampling of the wavenumbers that approximately leads to independent periodogram ordinates, rather like in the random field case, see Corollary~\ref{Propcovar2}.

-is required for the stated result.
-If the observational domain is not centred, then additional phase factors enter the expression.
-We can compare these results to wave number grid we chose to evaluate a standard spectral estimator of a time series, the \underline{Fourier frequencies}~\citep[p.~197--198]{percival1993spectral}.
+These results establish what wavenumber grid we should evaluate a standard spectral estimator of a time series at, in analogy to the the {\em{Fourier frequencies}}~\cite[p.~197--198]{Percival1993} in time series.
 Their basic importance follows because we can expect the direct Fourier transform to be Gaussian and so uncorrelated implies independence.

-A second feature of time series is the notion of the Nyquist wave number~\citep[p.~98]{percival1993spectral}.
+A second feature of time series is the notion of the Nyquist wavenumber~\cite[p.~98]{Percival1993}.
 This does not exist for point processes.
-It may seem counter intuitive that there is no upper limit to the wave numbers we can estimate.
+It may seem counter intuitive that there is no upper limit to the wavenumbers we can estimate.
 When analysing a process that has been sampled in space, such as a random field, we expect to see aliasing.
 Aliasing is when variation that is happening very rapidly is confused with slower cycles, because when we have sampled more sparsely, rapid variation cannot be resolved.
-Because the distances can be any real-valued value, the Nyquist wave number does not exist.
+For random locations of the point process the pairwise distances can be any real-valued value, so the Nyquist wavenumber does not (in a sense) exist.